Suicide Prevention Month Frequently Asked Questions

 What do I do if a service member’s suicide risk assessment indicates an elevated risk for suicide?

 If there is an immediate danger to the service member or to others, escort the service member to the SAMMC Emergency Department immediately, ensuring that unit personnel are available to remain with the service member until completion of the evaluation.
-If there is an increased concern but it does not constitute an emergency, or if you are unsure if it is an emergency, service members may walk in during duty hours to the Warrior Behavioral Health Service (permanent party) or the Campus Behavioral Health Service (trainees).
-Contact information for these services is available on the virtual terrain walk linked to the Suicide Prevention Stand Down page and on the BAMC Behavioral Medicine Department home page.
+If there is an increased concern but it does not constitute an emergency, or if you are unsure if it is an emergency, service members may walk in during duty hours to the Multi-Disciplinary Behavioral Health Clinic (permanent party) or the Campus Behavioral Health Service (trainees).
+Contact information for these services is available on the virtual terrain walk linked to the Suicide Prevention page and on the BAMC Behavioral Health Department home page.
 No referral is necessary for a service member to access behavioral health services at BAMC.

 What resources are available at Fort Sam Houston to assist service members, families, and DA civilians who are having difficulties?

-The virtual terrain walk linked to the Suicide Prevention Stand Down page provides locations of and information about many resources available locally.
-In addition, there is a section of the Suicide Prevention Stand Down page devoted to other resources, agencies, and programs as well.
+The virtual terrain walk linked to the Suicide Prevention page provides locations of and information about many resources available locally.
+In addition, there is a section of the Suicide Prevention page devoted to other resources, agencies, and programs as well.
 There is even a link to a printable file containing the same information.

 How do I request a Command Directed Mental Health Evaluation?

-Please refer to the Risk Assessment section of the Suicide Prevention Stand Down page for specific guidance on when and how to request a Command Directed Mental Health Evaluation.
+Please refer to the Command Directed Mental Health Evaluations section of the Ready & Resilient page for specific guidance on when and how to request a Command Directed Mental Health Evaluation.
 There you will find a presentation detailing the process, a helpful decision tree to assist in determining the actions you must take, and templates for the necessary documentation to request the evaluation.

 I am a family member of an active duty service member.
 Are there behavioral health services available for me?